ohhsodead/arisen-studio/.github/README.md

 ## Requesting Mods

-I know that not all mods aren't on our database, but if you [open an issue](https://github.com/ohhsodead/arisen-studio/issues/new?assignees=&labels=mod+request&projects=&template=mod-request.yml&title=%5BMod+Request%5D%3A+) with the details then we can get them added for you!
+I know that not all mods aren't on our database, but if you [submit this form](https://arisen.studio/submit) with the details then we can get them added for you!

 ## Credits & Libraries